jstolle/the-dot-files/README.md

     Entirely plagiarized from [anrxc][3] again (Thank you again!)

 -   dir_colors

     A dump from <code>dircolors -p</code> for now

+-   conkerorrc

+    I don't remember where I got this, but I know I've added to it.
+Also, Instapaper and the RSS subscription aren't working.

 [1]: http://git.sysphere.org/dotfiles/tree/Xdefaults "anrxc's .Xdefaults"
 [2]: https://github.com/dotphiles/dotphiles "dotphiles base repository"